-NYU Langone’s Colon Cancer Screening and Prevention Program features highly trained gastroenterologists who provide high-quality colonoscopy procedures in a comfortable environment.
+At NYU Langone’s Colon Cancer Screening and Prevention Program, our expert gastroenterologists provide high-quality colonoscopy procedures in a comfortable environment.

 Screening refers to testing that is done before symptoms develop.
 Screening for colorectal cancer allows your doctor to detect cancer early, when it is highly curable.
-Some screening tests, including colonoscopy, also help prevent cancer by detecting and removing growths, called polyps, some of which can become cancerous over time.
+Some screening tests, including colonoscopy, also help prevent cancer by allowing the detection and removal of growths, called polyps, some of which can become cancerous over time.

 Experts believe that most colorectal cancers start as a polyp.
 Over time, some types of polyps—such as an adenoma or adenomatous polyp—can turn into cancer.
 Detecting and removing a precancerous polyp can help prevent colorectal cancer.

 In addition, when found early, colorectal cancer is highly curable.
 Colorectal polyps and early cancers often cause no symptoms, which is why screening is important.